Melez99/Portfolio/README.md

 * Excel dynamic dashboard on the performace of Superstore Inc.
 * The project analyses sales and creates interactive data visualisation based on a dataset found on Kaggle.
 * The structure of the dashboard was created with PowerPoint.

-### Advanced Econometrics Project 2
-* The project contains a Panel Data Analysis on the causes of Maternal Mortality across countries.
-   + Random Effects (RE) model.
-   + Fixed Effects (FE) model using the ‘within’ estimator
-   + Pooled OLS and test for poolability
-   + Hausman test
-   + Fixed Effects model with individual effects only time effects only and with two-way effects
-   + White noise diagnostic tests on the residuals of each model (auto-correlation and heteroskedasticity).
-   + Instrumental Variable (IV).
-   + 2SLS model.
-   + GMM model.